What is Caesarean Section?

 You will be given information and advice regarding wound care, hygiene, prevention of infection and recovery at home after your caesarean section.

-The majority of women go home on day 4 or day 5 after the surgery.
-Your Public Health Nurse will visit you at home
+The majority of women go home on day 4 or day 5 after the surgery, this may be earlier or later as decided by your doctor.
+Your Public Health Nurse will visit you at home.

 What are the possibile risks of having a Caesarean Section?

-• Wound infection – you will receive antibiotics at the time of the caesarean section to help prevent this.
+• Wound infection: [Risk of infection: 6 women in every 100] – you will receive antibiotics at the time of the caesarean section to help prevent this.

 • Frequent monitoring of your wound will also help to detect any signs of infection.